SimonK3lly/lms-app/README.md

 - Implement unit and integration tests using Jest and React Testing Library.
 - Add more advanced statistics and data visualization for match predictions.
 - Implement a mobile app version using React Native.

+## Development Notes

+When running the application locally, it will use cached fixture data from Firestore instead of making live API calls.
+This is to simplify the local development setup and avoid potential CORS issues.
+The live API calls will work correctly in the deployed Netlify environment.

+Note: Local development will use cached data and may not reflect the most recent fixtures.